 Day 2: 8 a.m. - 4 p.m.

 4301 Wilson Blvd.,

 Non-Member Price: $1095

 Highlights of PSC's SCA Course include:

-- Instructors include experts with long careers in the service contracting industry, in Department of Labor enforcement programs, as procurement agency advisors on contract labor issues, and legal experts specializing in SCA and related labor issues.
+- Instructors include experts with long careers in the service contracting industry, in Department of Labor enforcement programs, and legal experts specializing in SCA and related labor issues.

 - Attendees participate in interactive exercises, worksheets, and question/answer sessions.

 - The presentation will include one-hour panel discussions.
 Typically PSC invites representatives from the Department of Labor’s national office to discuss their procedures in administering and enforcing SCA (preparation of wage determinations, processing conformances, enforcement statistics, and any questions the attendees offer).
 PSC also invites procurement agency labor advisors from the Department of Defense, NASA, and other civilian agencies to discuss the agencies’ administration of labor standards on their contracts, including the processing of solicitation and options/extensions where decisions are necessary under SCA and related requirements.